2022 Green River Field Institute

 The program cost includes:

-- daily writing instruction and one-on-one sessions with Heather Hansman and Freeflow staff
+- daily workshops, craft lectures, and one-on-one sessions with Heather Hansman and Freeflow staff

-- transportation between Moab, Utah and the Green River
+- transportation between Vernal, Utah and the Green River

-- delicious meals, snacks, beer, and wine on the trip
+- delicious meals and snacks on the trip

 - professional, licensed river guides